Part II · The Personal Scale · What am I? How should I live?

 VI · Ethics: Living Lucidly

 What does “living lucidly” mean?
 “Lucid being” is The Tao of Lucidity’s core verb.
 “Lucidity” (明) is clarity, honest awareness of what you are seeing and what you are not seeing (D5).
 “Being” (在) is existence, the irreversible fact that you, this specific you, are alive here and now.
 “Living lucidly” (明在地活着) is the adverbial form: to exist in the mode of lucidity.
-It is a continuous action, one can never “achieve” it and then stand still; every moment, you are choosing lucidity or obscuration.
-To live lucidly means: seeing what you are seeing (inner awareness), seeing what the world is doing (outer clarity), and then responding on the basis of what you see (lucid action).
-It is both personal cultivation and ethical practice, seeing injustice lucidly and then choosing silence is itself obscuration.
-The theory of affects (§V) shows us that living lucidly is not merely a cognitive act but an affective one: by AP1, affects arising from lucidity (joy, love, reverence, equanimity) are more stable than affects arising from obscuration (pride, attachment), to live lucidly means, affectively, to move toward those more stable and enduring affective states.
+It is a continuous action: one can never “achieve” it and then stand still; every moment, you are choosing lucidity or obscuration.
+To live lucidly means seeing what you are seeing (inner awareness), seeing what the world is doing (outer clarity), and then responding on the basis of what you see (lucid action).
+It is both personal cultivation and ethical practice: seeing injustice lucidly and then choosing silence is itself obscuration.
+The theory of affects (§V) shows us that living lucidly is not merely a cognitive act but an affective one.
+Affects arising from lucidity (joy, love, reverence, equanimity) are more stable than affects arising from obscuration (pride, attachment) (AP1), so to live lucidly means, affectively, to move toward those more stable and enduring affective states.

 VI.1 · Bridge Axioms